|

 The fact is:

-Mental retardation means that a person develops mentally at a below-average
+Intellectual disability means that a person develops mentally at a below-average

 rate.
 They may have difficulty in learning and social adjustment, but